netj/3x/docs/tutorial/README.md

 Having a nice way to play with a few scalar values produced by your experiment may sound good enough.
-However, you are very likely to encounter a situation where higher-dimensional output data, such as a time series result or a custom visualization must be handled as well.
+However, you are very likely to encounter a situation where higher-dimensional output data, such as a time series result or a custom visualization, must be handled as well.
 In this example, we will see how 3X supports these requirements.

 Suppose we have an experiment that studies the rise of a giant connected